LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw the circumference of a polygon of color COLOR to surface SURFACE using the vertices in POINTS.
+Draw the circumference of a polygon of COLOR to SURFACE using the vertices in POINTS.
 Use DRAW-FILLED-POLYGON-* to draw a filled polygon.

 Parameters